-Here are 5 tips that are going to help you have the most fun with your waist hooping and prepare you for even more playful tricks and dance with your hoop.
+Grab your hoop.
+Here are 5 tips for having the most fun with your waist hooping and prepare you for even more playful tricks.

 1. The right size hoop